-Professor Robert Allaker , BSc (Hons), PhD, FHEA
+Professor Robert Allaker , BSc (Hons) PhD, FHEA, FISAC

 Professor of Mucocutaneous Microbiology and Director of Graduate Studies

-Email: firstname.lastname@example.orgTelephone: +44 (0) 20 7882 2388Room Number: Blizard Building
+Email: firstname.lastname@example.orgTelephone: +44 (0) 207 882 2388Room Number: G24, Blizard Building

-Prof. Rob Allaker holds a BSc (Hons) in Applied Biological Sciences (1982) and a PhD (1986) in Skin & Oral Microbiology from the University of the West of England, Bristol.
+Professor Rob Allaker holds a BSc (Hons) in Applied Biological Sciences (1982) and a PhD (1986) in Skin & Oral Microbiology from the University of the West of England, Bristol.
 He joined the Royal Veterinary College in 1986 as a Wellcome Trust Post-Doctoral Research Fellow.
 He then joined Queen Mary University of London (QMUL) as a lecturer in 1992, was promoted to Senior Lecturer in 2002, Reader in 2006 and took the title of Professor of Mucocutaneous Microbiology in 2011.

-At QMUL, the role of host mechanisms in the control of microbial populations has been under investigation.
-Firstly, those centred on the entero-salivary nitrate circulation which encourages nitrate reducing bacteria (NRB) to reside within the oral cavity.
-Whereby, immunity may be enhanced via the action of microbial nitrate reductases and the subsequent production of nitric oxide (NO) from nitrite under acidic conditions.
-This theory has been examined in relation to dental caries and periodontitis.
-In oral microbiome studies based upon bacterial 16S rDNA sequencing, the stability of the tongue microflora, particularly the NRB has been shown to be associated with oral health.
-These studies also complement Industry funded projects to determine the role of volatile compound producing tongue bacteria in oral malodour and periodontitis.
+At QMUL, the role of innate immune mechanisms in the control of microbial populations has been under investigation.
+These include those centred on antimicrobial peptides and the entero-salivary circulation of nitrate which encourages nitrate reducing bacteria (NRB) to reside within the oral cavity.
+Immunity against oral diseases via the action of microbial nitrate reductases and the subsequent production of nitric oxide from salivary nitrite under acidic conditions has been shown.
+In oral microbiome studies, the stability of the tongue microflora, particularly the NRB has been shown to be associated with oral health.
+These studies also complement Industry funded (GlaxoSmithKline) projects to determine the role of volatile sulphur compound producing tongue bacteria in oral malodour and periodontitis.